openbmc/docs/designs/code-update.md

 10. Able to update multiple components in parallel.
 11. Able to restrict critical system actions, such as reboot for entity under update while the code update is in flight.
+12. Able to update the components with a multi part image when no Targets are specified.
+13. Able to order component updates to a device as defined in the multi part image format.

 ## Proposed Design